-Sadly, nothing in this article surprises me because this is very similar to what my husband did to me and our children.
+This article doesn’t surprise me because this is similar to what my husband did to our children and me.
+He left us financially destitute after stealing all our assets and then fled the country to avoid Canadian laws.
 I struggled for 4 years to keep a roof over our heads and food on the table.
+I was powerless to change anything due to gaps and the lack of Canadian laws protecting families.
+I estimate the actions of my husband has cost Canadians upwards of $1 million.
 Click here or the pdf file to read the full report or an excerpt below.

 Recommendations for the UK: